1. What are the primary options for foreign investors who want to set up business and legal presence in Qatar?

 2. What is the corporate tax rate in Qatar?

-There is no corporate income tax for entities wholly owned by Qatari and GCC nationals.
-However, if an entity is wholly or partially foreign-owned, its taxable income related to non- Qatar nationals are generally subject to a tax rate of 10%.
-Different tax rates may apply to companies with operations on oil, gas, government agreements, royalties, technical fees, interests, commissions, among others.
+There is no corporate income tax for entities that wholly owned by Qatari or by GCC nationals if the conditions of residency in Qatar are met in accordance with Income Tax Law.
+If an entity is wholly or partially foreign owned, its taxable income related to non- Qatar nationals are generally subject to a tax rate of 10% from the net taxable income.
+Different tax rates may apply to companies with Petroleum operations in accordance with Tax Law No.3 of 2007, which subjected to tax rate not less than 35%.

-All taxpayers carrying out activities in Qatar must register in the Dhareeba portal and apply for a tax card within 60 days of either the commencement of activities or the date of registration with the Commercial Register of the Ministry of Commerce and Industry whichever is the earlier date.
+All taxpayers carrying out activities or has an income subjected to Tax in Qatar must register in the Dhareeba portal and apply for a tax card within 60 days of either the commencement of activities or the date of registration with the Commercial Register of the Ministry of Commerce and Industry whichever is the earlier date.

-A taxpayer is required to submit an income tax declaration to GTA within four months from the end of the accounting period.
-Hence, if the accounting period ends on December 31, 2022, then the taxpayer should submit by April 30, 2023.
+A taxpayer even if exempted from the tax is required to submit an income tax declaration to GTA within four months from the end of the accounting period.
+Hence, if the accounting period ends on December 31, xxxx, then the taxpayer should submit by April 30, xxxx from each year.

-According to Law No. 24 of 2018 (“the New Income Tax Law”), there is a financial penalty for late filling of return.
+In accordance to Law No. 24 of 2018 and the modified Law No.11 of 2022, there is a financial penalty for late filling of return.
 The taxpayer shall be subject to a financial penalty of QAR 500 per day of delay, with a maximum of QAR 180,000.

-For late payment of tax, the penalty is 2% of the tax due per month of delay or part thereof, up to the amount of tax due.
+For late payment of tax, the penalty is 2% of the tax due per month of delay, not more than the amount of tax due.

 If the business is wholly or partially foreign-owned, then it is required to submit audited financial statements signed by a locally registered auditor with the tax declaration to the GTA, if: